pousse-cafe/pousse-cafe.github.io/documentation.md

     }

-``@DataAccessImplementation`` annotation links attributes and data access implementations with ``Product`` aggregate. ``storageName`` attribute is used when [instantiating a Pousse-Café runtime](#run-your-model).
-Implementations not matching the chosen storage are ignored.
+``@DataAccessImplementation`` annotation links attributes and data access implementations with ``Product`` aggregate.
+The ``storageName`` attribute is used to decide if the implementation should be [loaded into the runtime](#run-your-model) or not.
+Implementations not matching the storage of active bundle are not loaded.

 ## Message listeners

+Previous sections showed how to

+- create and start a runtime,
+- define and implement domain events and commands,
+- submit them,
+- manage persistence of data using aggregates and their services.

+This section focuses on the handling of messages by the aggregates.

 There are 2 types of messages in Pousse-Café: domain events and commands.
 In DDD, one of the purposes of domain events is eventual consistency.
 Commands represent inputs from users or external systems.

-Messages are directly handled by domain components i.e. aggregate roots, factories or repositories.
+Messages are directly handled by aggregate roots, factories or repositories.

 The ``@MessageListener`` annotation is used to annotate a method that should handle a message.
 Such a method is called a message listener.
+Message listeners are methods which
+- must be public
+- return no value (`void`)
+- have a single argument: the message they consume (message definition interface must be used).

+If the consumed message argument is of type `poussecafe.messaging.Message`, the message listener is called a wildcard listener: it will handle all messages received by the runtime.

-The annotation has 2 attributes that can be used in all situations:
+The `@MessageListener` annotation has 2 attributes which are independent of the container (i.e. the enclosing class):

-- `processes` linking the listener to a set of processes (represented by an interface or class (extending or implementing `poussecafe.domain.Process`),
+- `processes` links the listener to a set of processes (represented by an interface or class extending or implementing `poussecafe.domain.Process`),
 - `consumesFromExternal` names the external components or modules producing consumed message.

 Both attributes are optional.
 By default, a message listener is linked to the default domain process (`poussecafe.discovery.DefaultProcess`) and consumes from no external component.

-This information in above attributes is not used by the runtime.
+The information in above attributes is not used by the runtime.
 However, it enables:

 - embedded documentation for developers, putting a given message listener in a context for the developer reading the code;
 - the [generation of expert-readable documentation](#generating-expert-readable-documentation).